720kb/ndm/CONTRIBUTING.md

 - Use ONLY English language for all (everywhere in the code and outside the code)

-- No English typos (it can happen of course, just try avoid them as much as possible)
+- No English typos (it can happen of course, just try to avoid them as much as possible)

 - Just use .filerc files in your IDE (don't remove or disable the linters: .eslintrc, .jscslint and so on)